tango-controls/tango-doc/source/development/device-api/ds-guideline/device-server-guidelines.rst

 -  Design the device as reusable/extensible as possible because it may interest the others developers in the community.

-    As such, the device must be:
+.. topic:: As such, the device must be:
+   :class: hint

     -  Configurable: (e.g.: no port number “hard coded”, but use of a parameter via a property),

     -  Self-supporting: the device must be usable outside the private programming environment (eg: all the necessary elements to use the device (compile, link) must be provided to the community).
 The use of the GPL should be considered, and the use of proprietary libraries should be avoided if possible

     -  Portable: the device code must be (as much as possible) independent of the target platform unless it depends on platform specific drivers,

     -  Documentation in English

 Generic interface programming
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~